Remote Patient Monitoring ROI: Is It Worth the Investment?

 As previously mentioned, CPT 99457 can be billed ‘incident to’ under general supervision.
 Medicare providers can contract third-party vendors to assist with RPM services.
 This enables clinics to manage more patients and generate more revenue without significantly impacting workflows.

-With the adoption of telemedicine, one large Federally Qualified Health Center saw reduced missed appointments, translating into cost savings.
+With the adoption of telemedicine, one large Federally Qualified Health Center (FQHC) saw reduced missed appointments, translating into cost savings.
 Savings were more pronounced with implementing a support team that conducted previsit device and connectivity testing.
 The revenue from averted missed appointments totaled $45,578 per month.

 Understanding ROI on Remote Patient Monitoring: Key Points